dvidelabs/config/README.md

     config-alts default ubuntu hobby misc

-Files are simply searched and added in order.
+Alt works by simply searching files and linking them in order.

 Later we can change to work using